 - Fold the opposite corner over to form the turnover shape.

-- Sprinkle over a little extra cheese for good luck.
+- Brush with beaten egg and sprinkle over a little extra cheese for good luck.

 Method 3 – Straws: